A Franklin Families Y-Chromosome Project

 (Only males with surname Franklin)

-12 markers often are not enough to distinguish a Franklin family from another surnames.
+12 markers often are not enough to distinguish a Franklin family from other surnames.

-Also, send data showing your Franklin ancestry to FranklinGenetics@gmail.com
+Also, please send data (i.e. pedigree chart/family tree/gedcom) showing your Franklin ancestry

 Click here to contribute to paying for more Franklin tests.